canonical/juju-verify/README.md

 **NOTE:** Final list of supported checks and what they represent is still WIP

+## Contribution and lifecycle

+For more information on how to contribute and the lifecycle of ``juju-verify`` tools, visit [CONTRIBUTING] page.

 ## Usage example

 To verify that it is safe to stop/shutdown units `nova-compute/0` and